COMPETITIVE GOVERNANCE

 The Identity: Personal and Business Sector is established.

-Sector 25 is a taxing Sector.
+Sector 25 is a taxing sector.

-The term' Current government' in this Amendment is defined as elected seated legislators or executives at the time this Amendment is ratified; the date of ratification is defined as the day the 38th state ratifies this Amendment; the ratification of this Amendment stops any further elections in the old constitutional system, and current elected leaders remain through the five-year transition period; all current government officials' lose all governmental authority five years after ratification; failures to make timeline deadlines triggers the Section 5 multi-step voting system, with 50% current government legislators and 50% Sector Board legislators, with a two-month conclusion.
+The term 'Current government' in this Amendment is defined as the elected, seated legislators or executives at the time this Amendment is ratified; the date of ratification is the day the 38th state ratifies this Amendment; ratification of this Amendment halts any further elections in the old constitutional system, and current elected leaders remain in office through the five-year transition period; all current government officials lose all governmental authority five years after ratification; failures to meet timeline deadlines trigger the Section 6 multi-step voting system, with 50% current government legislators and 50% Sector Board legislators, to be concluded within two months.

 Sector 26.
 Environmental